 How can I tell my child that I have the gene for Huntington's disease?

-There is never a right time to tell your child that you have the gene for Huntington's disease and that he or she has a chance of carrying it.
-However, it's important not to avoid the subject because your child will learn about it at some point and may be angry that you didn't talk to him or her sooner.
+There’s never an easy time to tell your child that you have the gene for Huntington's disease and that he or she has a chance of carrying it.
+But it's important not to avoid the subject.
+Your child will learn about it at some point and may be angry that you didn't talk to him or her sooner.
 Research has shown that adults who weren't told as children often feel angry and resentful that the information was kept from them.

 Being honest and open with your child will help him or her to make decisions about their future plans, as well as coming to terms with and coping with your illness.